Gelatin Plate Printmaking Recipe

 Monoprinting with gelatin plates is a helluva-lotta fun!
 The softness of the gelatin plates allows you to capture and print great detail in your artwork.
 When to comes to printing with gelatin plates, you have 2 options – either make your own, or buy them.
 I use both options!
 Below I share with you the gelatin plate recipe I like to use.

 For a long time the only option was to make your own.
 They are easy to make, but depending on the ingredients used, had a limited life.
 The addition of glyercerin to the recipe seems to have solved that problem.

 Gelli Arts produced a “non-perishable printing plate that had the same sensitive surface as gelatin; a plate that could be stored at room temperature [in the] studio; a plate that would always be ready for printing; and importantly, a plate made of non-toxic materials.“

-I run Gelatin Plate Printmaking workshops, and in these workshops we use commercially produced Gelli Art plates.
-I do a demonstration showing you how to make your own gelatin plates at home; and below is the recipe I use.
+I run Gelatin Plate Printmaking workshops, and in these workshops we use the commercially produced Gelli Art plates.
+I have a home made plate on hand to show you, and we talk about how to make your own gelatin plates at home; and below is the recipe I use.